Practical algorithms for Hierarchical overlap graphs: Experimental Evaluation

-For the EST datasets (see \Cref{tab:est}), clearly, the proposed algorithm \texttt{New} performs faster compared to the other algorithm, requiring minimum space as well.
-In general, as the size of the dataset increases the relative performance of \texttt{CazauxR} worsens around $~500-3000\times$.
+For the EST datasets clearly, the proposed algorithm \texttt{New} performs faster compared to the other algorithm requiring minimum space as well, except in some cases where \texttt{ParkCPR} requires slightly less space.
+In general, as the size of the dataset increases the relative performance of \texttt{CazauxR} worsens around $~100-3000\times$ (see \Cref{tab:ActRelDumpSmall} in \Cref{apn:impChoices} for comparisons with \texttt{CazauxR}).
 On the other hand, the memory requirements are relatively same despite the super linear space complexity.
 For both \texttt{ParkCPR} and \texttt{Khan} the relative performance improves with the size of the dataset.
 This can be explained by the argument that as the size of the data increases the impact of the complexities of data structure involved may decrease.
 Another factor worth consideration is the relative memory usage of \texttt{ParkCPR} and \texttt{Khan}, where \texttt{Khan} required higher memory with respect to \texttt{ParkCPR} and \texttt{CazauxR}, despite improving the running time.
-Overall, \texttt{ParkCPR} improves \texttt{CazauxR} by $20-180\times$, while \texttt{Khan} improves \texttt{ParkCPR} by $6-8\times$ using $3-5\times$ more memory, and \texttt{New} improves \texttt{Khan} by $3.5-4\times$ in time and all by $1.5\times$ in memory.
+Finally, the only algorithm unable to benefit from sharply reduced size of $\cal E$ over $\cal A$ is \texttt{ParkPCPR} which requires $60-220\times$ more memory, and time comparable only to \texttt{CazauxR} which is initially $2\times$ better but becomes upto $10\times$ worse as graph size increases.
+Overall, \texttt{ParkCPR} improves \texttt{CazauxR} by $20-180\times$, while \texttt{Khan} improves \texttt{ParkCPR} by $6-8\times$ using $3-5\times$ more memory, and \texttt{New} improves \texttt{Khan} by $1.5-1.7\times$ in time and by $3.5-4\times$ in memory.
+And \texttt{ParkPCPR} has mixed results only comparable to \texttt{CazauxR} improving it by $0.5-10\times$ in time at the expense of $60-200\times$ more memory.

-For the bacterial genome datasets (see \Cref{tab:GAcomparison}), again \texttt{New} performs faster than other algorithms requiring less memory as well.
+For the bacterial genome datasets, again \texttt{New} performs faster than other algorithms requiring less memory as well.
 Since \texttt{CazauxR} requires $>12$hrs it is improved by \texttt{ParkCPR} by at least $100\times$.
 For both \texttt{ParkCPR} and \texttt{Khan}, the relative performance (time and memory) again improves with the size of the dataset, where \texttt{Khan} still requires more memory despite being closer to \texttt{ParkCPR}.
-Overall, \texttt{Khan} improves \texttt{ParkCPR} by $1.3-2\times$ at the expense of slightly more memory, and \texttt{New} improves \texttt{Khan} by $2.3-2.5\times$ also improving the memory.
+Again, \texttt{ParkPCPR} requires $2-8\times$ more memory being unable to exploit computation through $\cal E$, and requires mixed time with respect to \texttt{ParkCPR} ranging from $0.5-1.5\times$.
+The only reason why its performance is comparable with faster algorithms is that the difference between $\cal A$ and $\cal E$ is way smaller than EST datasets.
+Overall, \texttt{Khan} improves \texttt{ParkCPR} by $1.3-2\times$ at the expense of slightly more memory, and \texttt{New} improves \texttt{Khan} by $1.3-1.5\times$ also improving the memory.